misauraleitao/coimbra-travels/README.md

 - google dev tools: all pages are responsive and all links, buttons and forms work correctly.
 I tested this on all devices available on dev tools.
 - safari (iphone x): all working and responsive I am able to create an account, edit, create and delete posts aswel as using the search bar.
 - dell laptop: all working- this was the laptop I have used for my project so results were consistent.
 - microsoft edge: all working fine.
+- opera: all working fine